ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-R-OPAQUE" type="Recommendation" title="Use dedicated Rust types for foreign opaque types">

-In a secure Rust development, when binding foreign opaque types, one should use pointers to dedicated opaque types rather than `c_void` pointers.
+In a secure Rust development, when binding foreign opaque types, one SHOULD use pointers to dedicated opaque types rather than `c_void` pointers.

 </div>